murillo128/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

 WebRTC applications are increasingly deploying end-to-end encryption solutions on top of RTP Media Chains.
 End-to-end encryption is implemented by inserting application-specific Media Transformers between Media Encoder and Media Packetizer on the sending side, and between Media Depacketizer and Media Decoder on the receiving side, as described in Figure 1 and Figure 2.
 To support end-to-end encryption, Media Transformers can use the {{SFrame}} format.
-In browsers, Media Transformers are implemented using {{WebRTCInsertableStreams}}, for instance by injecting Javacript code provided by web pages.
+In browsers, Media Transformers are implemented using {{WebRTCInsertableStreams}}, for instance by injecting JavaScript code provided by web pages.

 ```
                 Physical Stimulus